Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     - **currentCulture**: returns the name of the user's chosen culture setting (string)
     - **productType**: returns the product type installed (string).
 The value will be one of "SpiraTest", "SpiraTeam", or "SpiraPlan".
     - **gridIds**: returns an object with keys for names of each relevant grid, and values for their matching ID (object).
 This is useful if the SpiraApp needs to interact with a grid (for instance to refresh its data).
 Available grid values are shown [here](./SpiraApps-Reference.md/#available-grid-ids)
+    - **artifactNames**: an object with artifact names localized to the end user's settings.
+Keys are Artifact type IDs & values are the localized names.
+Relevant mappings can be seen [here](./SpiraApps-Reference.md/#artifact-types)
+    - **artifactTypes**: An object with the artifact names in english as keys & the artifact type IDs as the value.
+This is essentially the reverse of artifactNames.
+    - **requirementStatuses**: An object with the requirement statuses lookups - keys are the names of the statuses in english & the value is the Status ID.
+Relevant mappings can be seen [here](./SpiraApps-Reference.md/#requirement-statuses)
+    - **releaseStatuses**: An object with release status lookups - keys are the names of the release statuses in english in camelcase.
+Relevant mappings can be seen [here](./SpiraApps-Reference.md/#release-statuses)
+    - **testCaseStatuses**: An object with test case status lookups - keys are the names of the test cases statuses in english in camelcase.
+Relevant mappings can be seen [here](./SpiraApps-Reference.md/#test-case-statuses)

 === "Example"